 Mile High Farmers Working Committees and Chairs

 Collaborating as volunteers, we promote urban agriculture in the Denver Metro by supporting small farms through the targeted efforts of our working committees.
-Learn more below, and offer your abilities to amplify our efforts.
+Learn more below, and volunteer with one or more committees to amplify our efforts.

 This action group will provide resources and education materials to build a shared understanding of equity and justice, and to develop strategies and practices that build accountability in action groups and the wider Mile High Farmers community.
 We will practice engaged community relationship building to promote and expand the conversation within MHF and without.

 Recommending best practices for farmers interacting with community farmers markets and farm-site market stands, with a specific focus on responding to needs arising from the COVID-19 situation.
 This committee also helps educate farmers and farmer’s markets on the SNAP program, offers support for various crossover programs, collects data related to farmers/market interactions, and aspires to become a trusted liaison between farmers and farmers markets over time.

 Co-Chairs: Margo Wanberg & Jade Sato